nodexeus/bv-api/README.md

 ## Running integration tests

-First run `make start` to start the required docker-compose services.
+First run `make up` to start the required docker-compose services.

 Then run `make test` to run the full integration testing suite.
 If you want to run a specific test, pass it as an argument (e.g. `make test my_test`).

-When you are finished, run `make stop` to tear down all the docker-compose services again.
+When you are finished, run `make down` to tear down all the docker-compose services again.

 ## Updating protos